vperidot/CAP5636-OpenAIGym/README.md

 ### Bellman Updates
 The Bellman update starts with the current set of values (V, Q, Pi) over a given domain.
 An iterative update is made to each value, propagating the maximum expected value (based on the current set of values).
 In all the Iteration algorithms below, a discount is applied to future rewards when calculating expected value to account for uncertain outcomes (i.e. a reward now is better than a reward later).

-### Value Iteration
-Value iteration applies the Bellman update to V(s)->(Real Number), the expected value of each state.
+**Value Iteration**: Value iteration applies the Bellman update to V(s)->(Real Number), the expected value of each state.

-### Q-value Iteration
-Q-value Iteration applies the Bellman update to the maximum expected value of each state/action pair, Q(s,a)->(Real Number).
+**Q-value Iteration**: Q-value Iteration applies the Bellman update to the maximum expected value of each state/action pair, Q(s,a)->(Real Number).

-### Policy Iteration
-Policy Iteration applies the Bellman update to the policy Pi(s)->a.
+**Policy Iteration**: Policy Iteration applies the Bellman update to the policy Pi(s)->a.
 Instead of the maximum expected value, the update supplies the argmax of the expected value, or the action that produces the maximum expected value.

 ## Reinforcement Learning

+### Model-based vs Model-Free

+**Model-based Reinforcement Learning** treats the task at hand like a Markov Decsion Process where the trasition probabilities (T) and rewards (R) are unknown.
+The agent takes actions and attempts to "fill in" T and R. It can then extract an "optimal" policy using an iterative techique like the ones above.

+**Model-Free Reinforcement Learning** stores pertinent information (e.g. about state and expected payouts) and takes action based on these without attempting to create a model of the entire environment.

+### Direct Evaluation
+The actor keeps track of a policy and the average (discounted) reward resulting from visiting that state, V(s).
+At the end of each episode, average rewards are updated.
+Direct evaluation does not provide a mechanism for leveraging information about connections between states.

+### Temporal Difference Learning
+Instead of updating at the end of each episode, the vaue of each state V(s) is updated after each transition.
+TD Learning solves the problem of extracting information from the relationships between states because the most likely successor state s' will more frequently affect the update of state s.

+### Q-learning

+Q-learning is an online learning algorithm, meaning the agent does not make "trial runs" to collect information before acting, but rather collects information as it acts.
+Instead of tracking the value V of each state, Q-learning tracks Q(s,a) of state-action pairs.
+After each action a from state s, Q(s,a) is updated with the new reward information.
+Changes to Q(s,a) are weighted by a learning rate alpha.
+Q-learning converges to an optimal policy, even if the agent is acting suboptimally.

+**Epsilon-greedy**: In order to efficiently explore the entire state space, a tradeoff between exploiting known advantageous paths and exploring unknown paths must be made.
+Epsilon-greedy is a Q-learning serch strategy in which the agent acts randomly with a small probability epsilon, and otherwise acts optimally according to the Q-values it has learned so far.
+In order to avoid random thrashing after convergence, epsilon can be decreased over time.